andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 This is the moment that I realize what an unbelievable opportunity I have.
 I can see the genuine pain in Mark's face when he has to tell people they've been cut.
 He's genuinely uncomfortable.
-I came into this on somewhat of a lark.
-I had no idea what I was getting into.
 The choreographer could be an asshole.
 The choreographer could have taken glee in cutting people.
 But each number he reads *pains* him.